vien105200318/web-seo-astro/src/content/blog/006-dau-tranh-noi-tam.md

 ---
-title: "Đấu Tranh Nội Tâm: Liệu Tôi Có Nên Tiếp Tục?"
-description: "Khi nghi ngờ bản thân lớn hơn đam mê, khi imposter syndrome tấn công"
+title: "Internal Struggle: Should I Continue?"
+description: "When self-doubt outweighs passion, when imposter syndrome attacks"
 pubDate: 2024-01-28
-tags: ["tâm lý", "thử thách", "động lực"]
+tags: ["psychology", "challenge", "motivation"]
 image: "/images/blog/006-cover.jpg"
 ---

-# Đấu Tranh Nội Tâm
+# Internal Struggle

 ## The Dark Night of The Soul

-Đã 3h sáng.
-Tôi ngồi trước màn hình GDD, scrolling qua 70 trang mình vừa viết.
-Và suddenly, một câu hỏi ập xuống:

-**"Mày nghĩ mày là ai mà làm được chuyện này?"**
+It's 3 AM.
+I'm sitting in front of the GDD screen, scrolling through the 70 pages I just wrote.
+And suddenly, a question hits me:

+**"Who do you think you are to do this?"**

-## Imposter Syndrome Tấn Công
+## Imposter Syndrome Attacks

-Những suy nghĩ độc hại bắt đầu:

-### "Tôi Không Đủ Giỏi"
-- Không phải programmer xuất sắc
-- Không phải artist chuyên nghiệp
+Toxic thoughts begin:

+### "I'm Not Good Enough"
+- Not an excellent programmer.
+- Not a professional artist.
-- Không hiểu rõ Unity lắm
+- Don't understand Unity that well.
-- Chưa bao giờ ship game nào cả
+- Never shipped a game before.

-### "Market Không Cần Game Này"
+### "Market Doesn't Need This Game"
-- Horror game đã quá nhiều
+- Horror games are too saturated.
-- Người Việt không chơi game indie
-- Nước ngoài không quan tâm văn hóa VN
-- Làm xong cũng không ai chơi
+- Vietnamese people don't play indie games.
+- Foreigners don't care about VN culture.
+- Even if finished, no one will play.

-### "Scope Quá Lớn"
+### "Scope Too Big"
-- AAA studio với 100 người còn fail
+- AAA studios with 100 people still fail.
-- Solo dev mà muốn làm 3D horror?
+- Solo dev wanting to make 3D horror?
-- Mất bao nhiêu năm?
+- How many years?
 2?
 3?
 5?
-- Còn sống bằng gì trong thời gian đó?
+- What to live on during that time?

-## Điểm Gãy
+## Breaking Point

-Tôi mở Trello, nhìn vào task list:
+I open Trello, look at the task list:
-- 200+ tasks
+- 200+ tasks.
-- Chưa viết dòng code nào
+- Haven't written a line of code.
-- Chưa model 3D nào
+- No 3D models yet.
-- Chỉ có ý tưởng và... mơ mộng
+- Only ideas and... daydreams.

-**Tôi delete toàn bộ board.
+**I delete the entire board.
 Delete GDD file.**

-## 3 Ngày Im Lặng
+## 3 Days of Silence

-Tôi không động vào project.
-Scroll Reddit, xem Netflix, làm như project không tồn tại.
+I don't touch the project.
+Scroll Reddit, watch Netflix, pretend the project doesn't exist.

-Nhưng có điều kỳ lạ: Tôi không thể ngừng nghĩ về nó.
+But something strange: I can't stop thinking about it.

 ## Turning Point

-Ngày thứ 4, tôi đọc được một comment trên r/gamedev:
+On the 4th day, I read a comment on r/gamedev:

 > "Your first game will suck.
 Your tenth game will still suck.
 But if you don't start, you'll never get to game #100 that doesn't suck."

-Và một quote từ Miyamoto:
+And a quote from Miyamoto:

 > "A delayed game is eventually good, but a rushed game is forever bad."

-## Quyết Định Mới
+## New Decision

-Tôi recovery GDD file từ Recycle Bin.
-Mở lại Trello.
+I recover the GDD file from Recycle Bin.
+Reopen Trello.

-Nhưng lần này, mindset khác:

-✅ **Chấp nhận mình là newbie**: Học trong khi làm
+But this time, a different mindset:

+✅ **Accept being a newbie**: Learn while doing.
-✅ **Giảm scope**: Focus vào vertical slice trước
+✅ **Reduce scope**: Focus on vertical slice first.
-✅ **Không deadline**: Done khi done, chất lượng quan trọng hơn tốc độ ✅ **Document journey**: Để người khác học từ sai lam của tôi ✅ **Enjoy the process**: Kết quả không quan trọng bằng journey
+✅ **No deadline**: Done when done, quality over speed.
+✅ **Document journey**: So others learn from my mistakes.
+✅ **Enjoy the process**: Result matters less than the journey.

-## Bài Học
+## Lesson

-**Imposter syndrome sẽ luôn ở đó.** Nhưng nó chỉ là tiếng ồn.

-**Điều quan trọng là hành động.**

-Ngày mai, tôi sẽ bắt đầu setup Unity project.
-Dù sợ.
-Dù nghi ngờ.
-Nhưng tôi sẽ bắt đầu.
+**Imposter syndrome will always be there.** But it's just noise.

+**What matters is action.**

+Tomorrow, I will start setting up the Unity project.
+Even if scared.
+Even if doubting.
+But I will start.

 ---

 *"Courage is not the absence of fear, but acting in spite of it."*

-**Hành trình tiếp tục.**
+**The journey continues.**